 Where Is There More Information about GDPR?

 If you want more information about GDPR, the best place to start is EUGDPR.org, the official GDPR website.
-The More Resources page has an extensive list of articles, videos, and other resources you can check out.

 The table below breaks down some of the main challenges in the GDPR and how to address them.